o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uitransform2dcomponent.md

 ---
-description: ' Use the UiTransformBus to control positioning, scaling, rotation, anchor, and offset settings for UI elements in &ALYlong;. '
+description: ' Use the UiTransformBus to control positioning, scaling, rotation, anchor, and offset settings for UI elements in Amazon Lumberyard. '
 title: UITransform2dComponent
 ---
 # UITransform2dComponent {#lua-scripting-ces-api-ui-uitransform2dcomponent}